alphonce-otieno-odhiambo/BET-AWWARDS-RESUB/README.md

 ## Description
 As a user of the application I should be able to:
 1. Sign in to the application to start using.
-2. Post projects for ratings
+2. Upload my projects to the application.
 3. See my profile with all my pictures.
-4. Follow other users and see their pictures on my timeline.
+4. Rate people's projects.
-5. Like a picture and leave a comment on it.
+5. Rate a project and leave a comment on it.

 ## Setup/Installation Requirements
 To get the code..